kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_2.md

 - Thoroughly clean the mouth and teeth at least once each day.

-- Avoid insect bites by keeping the body clean; wearing proper protective clothing; and using a head net, improvised bed nets, and insect repellants.
+- Avoid insect bites by keeping the body clean; wearing proper protective clothing; and using a head net, improvised bed nets, and insect repellents.

 - Exchange wet clothing for dry clothing as soon as possible to avoid unnecessary body heat loss.
 Keep clothing clean and in good repair.